11.4 SEC Reporting Requirements Upon the Consolidation of a Subsidiary

 consider is the period between the consolidation date and the date of

-management’s assessment.
-Registrants are also encouraged to discuss their
+legal advisers.
+In addition, registrants are encouraged to discuss their

 specific facts and circumstances with the SEC staff.